Lesterpaintstheworld/terminal-velocity/terminal_velocity_documentation.md

 ## Documentation Process Overview
 This document serves as the primary log for tracking the writing process of "Terminal Velocity," including key decisions, character developments, and plot progressions.

+## Documentation Process Overview
+This document serves as the primary log for tracking the writing process of "Terminal Velocity," including key decisions, character developments, and plot progressions.

 ## Initial Draft Completion
 ### Chapter: Act 1, Chapter 1
 - **Key Developments**: